Team

 UTEcon Advisor

-Professor of Economics at the Graduate School of Economics, University of Tokyo, Senior Fellow (Specially Appointed) at the Research Institute of Economy, Trade and Industry (RIETI)
+Professor of National Graduate Institute for Policy Studies (GRIPS), Senior Fellow (Specially Appointed) at the Research Institute of Economy, Trade and Industry (RIETI)

 Prof. Kitao's research area is macroeconomics.
 She analyzes the effects of economic policies such as taxes and social security system, using macroeconomic models that incorporate heterogeneous individual and household behaviors.
 She worked at Goldman Sachs, the Federal Reserve Bank of New York, and the University of Southern California, etc. before assuming her current position in 2018.
 She holds a Master of Public Administration/International Development from Harvard University and a PhD in Economics from New York University.